Registering at Another NYU School

 Schwartz Lecture Hall, 530 First Avenue

 Courses in the basic medical sciences are taught at the Medical Center and are offered by the Sackler Institute of Graduate Biomedical Sciences.
 The Institute is a component of the NYU Graduate School of Arts and Science.
 The courses are designed for Ph.D. and M.D. candidates.
-Information about pre-requisites and course availability is available from the Sackler Institute Office (212-340-5648).
+Clinical courses are available only to enrolled medical students.

 6 MetroTech Center, Brooklyn, NY 11201

 Office of Undergraduate Academics

-- Graduate - Professor Jose Ulerio
+Industry Professor Jose Ulerio

 If a course has prerequisites, students will need to obtain permission from the department that offers the course at the Polytechnic School of Engineering before attempting enrollment.
 Students should email the departmental adviser/administrator outlining all prerequisite coursework in order to obtain permission.
 If approved, students will be provided with a permission number for registration.
 Information about each department and contact information can be found via the departmental websites.